Arm's Length

 Arm's Length is a Canadian emo band from Quinte West, Ontario.

+History

-The group formed in 2018 with Allen Steinberg on guitar and vocals, and brothers Jeremy and Jeff Whyte on guitar and drums, respectively.
+Arm's Length formed in 2018 with Allen Steinberg on guitar and vocals, and brothers Jeremy and Jeff Whyte on guitar and drums, respectively.
 Benjamin Greenblatt, originally from New Jersey, joined the band on bass in 2022, and former merch rep Marty Hacker-Mullen joined the group on guitar for their 2024 spring tour.
 Ryan Fitzpatrick (formally of Bearings) played the guitar on their 2025 album-release tour.

 In February 2025, the band signed with Pure Noise Records, announcing their second studio album, There's a Whole World Out There, which was released on May 16.
+They then went on tour across the United States to support the album.